 - Satiety: The combination of both helps your baby feel full and satisfied.

-- Nutrient Absorption: Together, they aid in better absorption of vitamins and minerals.
+- Nutrient Absorption: Together, they support better absorption of vitamins and minerals.

 Signs Your Baby Is Getting Enough Hindmilk

-As a parent, it’s essential to monitor your baby’s weight gain patterns and feeding behaviors to guarantee they’re getting enough hindmilk.
+Monitor your baby’s weight gain patterns and feeding behaviors to check whether they’re getting enough hindmilk.

-Look for steady weight gain and signs of satiety, as these indicate your little one is benefiting from the richer milk.
+Steady weight gain and signs of satiety are positive indicators that your baby is benefiting from the richer milk.

 Weight Gain Patterns

-- Steady Increase: A weight gain of about 5-7 ounces per week is typical for newborns.
+- Steady Increase: A gain of about 5–7 ounces per week is typical for newborns.

-- Growth Spurts: Expect brief periods of rapid growth, often around 2-3 weeks, 6 weeks, and 3 months.
+- Growth Spurts: Brief periods of rapid growth often occur around 2–3 weeks, 6 weeks, and 3 months.

-- Diaper Output: A minimum of 6-8 wet diapers daily indicates proper hydration and feeding.
+- Diaper Output: At least 6–8 wet diapers per day signals proper hydration and feeding.

-- Contentment After Feeding: If your baby appears satisfied and relaxed after nursing, they’re likely receiving adequate hindmilk.
+- Contentment After Feeding: A baby who appears relaxed and satisfied after nursing is likely getting adequate hindmilk.

 Feeding Behavior Observations

-Additionally, watch for fewer, but more substantial, bowel movements—this can signal your baby is digesting the richer hindmilk.
-Trust your instincts; if you have concerns, don’t hesitate to reach out to your pediatrician or a lactation consultant for guidance.
+If you have concerns, reach out to your pediatrician or a lactation consultant for guidance.

 Common Myths About Foremilk and Hindmilk